The Plains Indians – Surviving With the Buffalo

 Surrounding the buffalo herd

-The Indians believed that this Great Spirit had power over all things in nature including people, animals, vegetation, climate, and the land.
-The earth was believed to be the mother of all spirits and the sun also had great power because it gave the earth light and warmth.
-The spirits were worshiped daily individually or in groups.
+The Indians believed this Great Spirit had power over all things in nature, including people, animals, vegetation, climate, and the land.
+The earth was believed to be the mother of all spirits, and the sun also had great power because it gave the earth light and warmth.
+The spirits were worshiped daily, individually or in groups.
 They also believed visions in dreams came from the spirits.
-The Plains Indians had several important ceremonies and rituals, including the Sun Dance, which could last for days, and Vision Quests, where young boys would seek their spirit totem that would protect him for the rest of his life.
+The Plains Indians had several important ceremonies and rituals, including the Sun Dance, which could last for days, and Vision Quests, where young boys would seek their spirit totem to protect them for the rest of their life.

 In 1800 there were around 60 million buffalo in North America; however, that would drastically change over the next century, changing the lives of the Plains Indians.
-This is due in part to individual hunters looking to make a profit on the buffalo hides, government to starve the population of the Plains Indians by killing off their main food source, and the coming of the railroads.
+This is partly due to individual hunters looking to make a profit on the buffalo hides, the government starving the population of the Plains Indians by killing off their primary food source, and the coming of the railroads.
 The buffalo, like the Indian, was in the pathway of civilization.

 In the second half of the 19th century, buffalo hunters, armed with powerful, long-range rifles, began killing the buffalo in large numbers.
-In some cases, an individual hunter could kill as many as 250 buffalo a day.
+Sometimes, an individual hunter could kill as many as 250 buffalo daily.

-By the 1880s over 5,000 hunters and skinners were involved in the trade, leaving the plains littered with carcasses.
-In the meantime, the government promoted hunting the buffalo for several reasons – so that ranchers could utilize the plains land to range their cattle without competition, to weaken the Plains Indian population and pressure them to remain on reservations, and support the railroad industry, who complained that the buffalo herds damaged tracks and delayed trains.
+By the 1880s, over 5,000 hunters and skinners were involved in the trade, leaving the plains littered with carcasses.
+In the meantime, the government promoted hunting the buffalo for several reasons – so that ranchers could utilize the plains land for ranging their cattle without competition, for weakening the Plains Indian population and pressure them to remain on reservations and support the railroad industry, who complained that the buffalo herds damaged tracks and delayed trains.

-The killing of buffalo reduced the number of resources available to independent Native Americans and for most, the federal government’s reservation system became the only means for survival.
-By 1890, bison were closed to extinction with only about 750 of them left on the plains.
+The killing of buffalo reduced the resources available to independent Native Americans, and for most, the federal government’s reservation system became the only means of survival.
+By 1890, bison were nearly extinct, with only about 750 left on the plains.

 The Plains Indians, by that time, were mostly confined to reservations, and many, to this day, remain dependent upon the Federal Government for sustenance.

-© Kathy Weiser/Legends of America, updated September 2020.
+© Kathy Alexander/Legends of America, updated July 2023.

 Also See: